Kinovea/kinovea-docs/source/userinterface/preferences/general.rst

 Italian, Japanese, Korean, Lithuanian, Macedonian, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian Latin, Serbian Cyrillic, Spanish, Swedish, Turkish.

 The translations are contributed by the community.
-If you would like to contribute a translation please get in touch with the project.
+If you would like to contribute please check the translation project at [Weblate](https://hosted.weblate.org/engage/kinovea/).

 Number of files in history
 **************************